The evolution of the customer and employee experience

-As organisations reflect on key learnings and insight gained over the last few critical months, and look to map out and navigate their route back to ‘normality’, how have the roles of Customer and Employee Experience evolved?
+As organisations reflect on key learnings and insight gained over the last couple of years and continue to navigate the ‘new normal’, how have the roles of Customer and Employee Experience evolved?
 And how do businesses continue to settle into their new normality while preparing for an uncertain future?

 So much has been written about the far-reaching effects of COVID-19.
 And understandably so.
 It’s the single biggest disruptor any of us will have lived or worked through.
-It has affected our health, day to day lives, jobs, financial security, and the wellbeing of our loved ones.
-Simple, basic liberties we have taken for granted have been threatened and placed out of bounds.
+It has affected our health, day-to-day lives, jobs, financial security, and the well-being of our loved ones.
+Simple, basic liberties we took for granted have been threatened and placed out of bounds.
 Who would ever have thought at the start of 2020 that one of the most dangerous things we could potentially do this year would be to hug and embrace an elderly relative?

 The end of the beginning…Or the beginning of the end?

-As lockdown measures start to be cautiously lifted, our children start a return to normality by going back to school, and businesses start to welcome colleagues back to physical offices, many of us will be asking ourselves if this is the end of the beginning… or is it the beginning of the end?
+As lockdown measures started to be cautiously lifted, our children returned to normality by going back to school, and businesses welcomed colleagues back to physical offices, many of us will be asking ourselves if this is the end of the beginning… or is it the beginning of the end?
 Or is there even an ‘end’ to this pandemic?
-Public Health officials are carefully attempting to manage expectations by suggesting there might never be an ‘end’.
+Public Health officials are managing expectations by suggesting there might never be an ‘end’.
 And hopes of a full return to our ‘normal’ lives are unrealistic.
 Similarly, from a business perspective, ‘business as usual’ no longer applies.
 This isn’t necessarily a bad thing; some employees have thrived during the work-from-home mandates, discovering more work/life balance and greater emphasis placed on health and wellbeing.

-Recent cross-industry research and analysis into the impact of COVID-19 on Customer Experience is very revealing
+Recent cross-industry research and analysis into the impact of COVID-19 on Customer Experience were very revealing.

 Whilst there were slight nuances across sectors, the key message was consistent.
-The thing that matters most to customers now when interacting with an organisation is INTEGRITY.
-This is closely followed by the amount of perceived effort a customer has to make in interacting with a brand i.e. how easy is it to do business with?
+The thing that matters most to customers when interacting with an organisation was INTEGRITY.
+This was closely followed by the amount of perceived effort a customer has to make in interacting with a brand i.e. how easy is it to do business with?

 *Source: Watermelon Research

-And interestingly this notion of INTEGRITY extends beyond how a brand treats its customers.
-Interpretations of a brand’s integrity are based on a much wider lens and will now include a customer’s perception of how an organisation treats its employees, an assessment of the organisation’s wider supply chain and the partners they choose to work with.
+Interestingly this notion of INTEGRITY extends beyond how a brand treats its customers.
+Interpretations of a brand’s integrity are based on a much wider lens and will now include a customer’s perception of how an organisation treats its employees, an assessment of the organisation’s wider supply chain, and the partners they choose to work with.

 The relative ease with which a customer can engage with a brand has risen in importance.
 The acceleration in digital adoption by both businesses and customers has been experienced across all sectors.
-It is reported that digital adoption has increased by the equivalent of 10 years in the last 8 weeks.
-There has been a 250% uplift in WhatsApp messaging as customers and businesses lean into and embrace new channels of communication.
-The 65+ age bracket has seen the biggest transformation in digital engagement, as businesses and customers alike have sought new ways to connect.
+It was reported that digital adoption increased by the equivalent of 10 years in ￼￼ space of 8 weeks.
+There was a 250% uplift in WhatsApp messaging as customers and businesses leaned into and embrace new channels of communication.
+The 65+ age bracket saw the biggest transformation in digital engagement, as businesses and customers alike sought new ways to connect.

 Real opportunities for customer intimacy

-Whilst the rise of digital tools and adoption has been a key theme in the pandemic, allowing teams to build efficiency and create capacity in low value tasks, this is against a backdrop of increased customer vulnerability across more fronts than ever before.
-Worries about health, job stability and financial security have meant the profile of customer contact has changed too.
-Customer demand into specialist teams requiring increased compassion, empathy and connection has never been as high, creating real opportunities for customer intimacy.
+Whilst the rise of digital tools and adoption was a key theme in the pandemic, allowing teams to build efficiency and create capacity in low-value tasks, this is against a backdrop of increased customer vulnerability across more fronts than ever before.
+Worries about health, job stability, and financial security have meant the profile of customer contact has changed too.
+Customer demand for specialist teams requiring increased compassion, empathy, and connection has never been as high, creating real opportunities for customer intimacy.

 Businesses should not underestimate the far-reaching effects the pandemic has had on its customers.
 All businesses must re-learn what their customers want, what they need and expect from them.
 It would be naïve to assume that what mattered pre-pandemic still carries the same importance.
-So, don’t play down the impact of the last few months on your customers’ expectations and needs of your products and services.
+So, don’t play down the impact of the last two years on your customers’ expectations and needs of your products and services.

 Contact centres have often been the ‘poor relation’ in many organisations.
-However, in these COVID-19 times, as businesses have had to shut ‘shop’ and furlough their front-line teams, the stalwart contact centre has become THE front line.
+However, during COVID-19 times, as businesses had to shut ‘shop’ and furlough their front-line teams, the stalwart contact centre has become THE front line.
 THE key conduit to customer experience.
-This has facilitated a really exciting shift in the wider appreciation of the role contact centre teams play in the delivery of the end-to-end customer experience, enabling increased collaboration across business functions.
+This has facilitated an exciting shift in the wider appreciation of the role contact centre teams play in the delivery of the end-to-end customer experience, enabling increased collaboration across business functions.
 Internal perceptions have changed and improved.
 Those who view the contact centre as a “source of insight” grew considerably during the pandemic, from 37% to 48%* Teams are listening to the voice of the front line contact centre agent, sharing and replaying the voice of the customer.
 The insight gained across multiple channels and customer journeys from your contact centre teams should now be informing your critical business decisions and future transformation plans.

 Whilst this has been a hugely worrying and unsettling time for customers, employees have also had to face into similar challenges and concerns.
 As customers’ expectations have changed during this pandemic, the way in which employees work and how they interact with customers has changed too.

-So what does this changing landscape and these evolving priorities mean for your Employee Experience?
+So what do this changing landscape and these evolving priorities mean for your employee experience?

 Gartner estimated that 88% of organisations encouraged employees to work from home during lockdown.
 In the UK contact centre sector, 4 out of 5 contact centre operations still have AT LEAST 50% of their agents working remotely.
 Innovative contact centre operations have recognised the benefits of remote, flexible teams for some time now.
 As they emerged from numerous lockdowns, management listened to what employees wants and implemented hybrid working as a permanent feature.
 They’re focused on providing health and wellbeing and prioritising collaboration and connection for a workforce that is both office and home-based.
 But for most operations, leaders haven’t had any experience of leading remote teams.
 Nor has it even been in their consciousness that this was even a probability they should plan for!
-So the change to mobilise remote teams in this way was VAST and FAST.
+So, the change to mobilise remote teams in this way was VAST and FAST.
 In some cases, almost overnight.

-And whilst this remote mobilisation might have been initially viewed as a short-term tactical solution, it is now expected that these new remote working practices will play a more permanent role in operating models going forward.
+And whilst this remote mobilisation might have been initially viewed as a short-term tactical solution, it is now expected that these new remote working practices will be a permanent feature in operating models going forward.
 High levels of employee satisfaction are being reported, driven by the removal of stressful commuting time and increased flexibility with shifts and working patterns.
-Businesses are also seeing benefits in increased productivity, improved customer satisfaction and reduced operational costs.
+Businesses are also seeing benefits in increased productivity, improved customer satisfaction, and reduced operational costs.

-Whilst the benefits of remote, flexible working are recognised, it is important to also acknowledge that this is not a ‘one size fits all’ solution.
+Whilst the benefits of remote, flexible working is recognised, it is important to also acknowledge that this is not a ‘one size fits all’ solution.
 Whilst this has been a largely positive shift for most people, there are however some warning signs of loneliness, isolation and reduced collaboration opportunities.
-These need to be acknowledged and understood in terms of how best to overcome.
+These need to be acknowledged and understood in terms of how best to overcome them.

-A Calabrio study into the evolving world of work post pandemic surveyed 300 organisations to establish the key implications for employee engagement in this new remote world and found that:
+A Calabrio study into the evolving world of work post-pandemic of 300 organisations to establish the key implications for employee engagement in this new remote world, and found that:

 In addition, a recent McKinsey report showed that leadership skills such as being supportive and caring, and being employee focused have increased in importance by 25% and 23% respectively.
 However, more traditional leadership skills such as focusing on competitive insights and establishing performance contracts have reduced in importance by 9% and 5%.